mooncake82/openweathermAPP/README.md

 	    }
 	```

-> **Quick Recap:** What we are doing here is catching the error obj which is an instance of the `Response ` class and then we're returning a different kind of error which is specific to our application.

 Now we need to change this implementation and check for the `status ` of the error.
 So if it's `404` we want to return a different kind of error; because in our component we need to know if that post exists or not and we don't want to check the status of the response object.